Ericsson/ecchronos/docs/ECCTOOL.md

 #### Example

 In this example, we will use `ecctool repairs` to check the status of manual repairs.
-The output should show all manual repairs for all ecChronos instances.
+The output shows all manual repairs for all ecChronos instances.

 ```bash
 ---------------------------------------------------------------------------------------------------------------------------------------------------